 Try to avoid consuming too much salt because it may increase blood pressure and even cause a stroke.
 As a result, we should stay away from processed foods that contain a lot of salt.

-Instead, cook your own meals at home and try not to use too much salt.
+Instead, cook your meals at home and try not to use too much salt.
 Besides, we can replace this ingredient with various tasty spices that can give even more flavor to our meal.

 How Much?

-Don’t eat more than one tsp day, especially if an adult.
+Don’t eat more than one tsp a day, especially if an adult.
 Children can take even less.
 Try:

-• Using chili powder, lemon juice, and pepper as a flavor for salads;
+- Using chili powder, lemon juice, and pepper as a flavor for salads;

-• To avoid salt and replace it with black pepper;
+- To avoid salt and replace it with black pepper;

-• Use some ground jeera, ground coriander seeds and some finely chopped coriander leaves to lassi;
+- Use some ground jeera, ground coriander seeds, and some finely chopped coriander leaves to lassi;

-• Make a tandoori marinade at home in seconds with ground garam masala, tomato purée, ginger, red chili powder, low-fat plain yogurt, paprika powder, and garlic;
+- Make a tandoori marinade at home in seconds with ground garam masala, tomato purée, ginger, red chili powder, low-fat plain yogurt, paprika powder, and garlic;

-• To use herbs and spices as a substitute for salt, like lime, ginger, and coriander with stir-fries, or with a spicy harissa paste in soups, couscous and pasta dishes.
+- To use herbs and spices as a substitute for salt, like lime, ginger, and coriander with stir-fries, or with a spicy harissa paste in soups, couscous, and pasta dishes.

 Foods High in Fat and Sugar